-New York State Dignity for All Students Act
+Dignity For All Students Act (DASA)

 The goal of the Dignity for All Students Act (DASA), which took effect July 1, 2012, is to provide students with a school environment free of discrimination and harassment by peers and by school personnel.
 It applies to behaviors on school property, in school buildings, on a school bus, as well as at school-sponsored events or activities.
 Incidents of harassment and discrimination may include, but are not limited to, threats, intimidation or abuse based on a person’s actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), and sex.
 These eleven categories are referred to as protected classes.